 When selling pet products, web designers usually work with dimmed colors to create the feeling of coziness, warmth, kindness, and fluffiness.
 Warm hues will work best as yellow represents a positive attitude, while orange evokes tenderness and love.

 Here you want to use bright and contrast natural colors, which you expect to see outdoors.
 They represent motion and activity stimulating and inspiring people to go outside and move.

 The same goes for sports, but here you want to create an atmosphere of concentration and ambition.
-So use softer shades like blue.
-Green is also associated with health so it can go to the palette too.
+So use softer shades like blue to dropship sporting goods.
+Green also symbolizes health so it can go to the palette too.

 Color psychology and culture